ellacalder/cosc364-rip-assignment/README.md

 ### COSC364 RIP Assignment

+Assignment for COSC364 at the University of Canterbury.

 # Running the project:
 - Clone the repo
 - cd into /src (need seven terminals open at /src)